-The programme offers a selection of 35 revision lessons on key topics to support students in attaining a Grade 5.
+The programme offers a selection of 36 revision lessons on key topics to support students in attaining a Grade 5and applicable for all students aiming for a Grade 3 to 6.
 The aim is to consolidate crucial skills through guided and individual practice whilst also preparing students for exam-style application questions using past paper questions.

 The maths curriculum we’ve developed is a distillation of three distinct strands in our research:

 - topics that have been identified as ‘low hanging fruit’ or ‘quick wins’ for students.

 2. Calculating with Fractions

 6. Expanding Double Brackets